 Once we have a good understanding of how the system will behave, and its underlying model, we’re in the position to start deciding how the code will be organized.

-This is the realm of practices like following design patterns, refactoring, clean coding and test driven development.
-Factoring code is a craft about which many books have been written - but it is made much easier if the fundamental modelling and system questions have already been settled.
+This is the realm of practices like design patterns, refactoring, clean coding and test driven development.
+Factoring code is a craft about which many books have been written - but it is made much easier if the fundamental modelling and behavioural questions have already been settled.
 In particular, our model gives us a language to talk about what we’re doing, which helps enormously with things like naming variables.

 The importance of iteration